-You can also find the club on Twitter, especially around regatta time:
+You can also find the club on Twitter

 " https://twitter.com/GoringGapBC

 For those who are session managers, there is a Whatsapp group that will keep you up to date with important information you need to know about club sessions.
 So please let the Club membership secretary know if you are a session manager and want to join this group.